Almantask/CSharp-From-Zero-To-Hero/README.md

 AddItem- adds item to players inventory.
 Can have multiple items of the same name.
 RemoveItem0 removes item from players inventory.
 Does nothing if item is not found.

+Note: you have initial structure and objects, but there is a lot of redundant and incomplete pieces.
+You need to fix that too.

 ### Extra task: Equipment
 (no tests)